sebcoda/ntnx-escape-game/README.md

     - Self-Service enabled
     - Leap Enabled
     - Flow security enabled
-    - Files with old version 4.x
+    - Files with old version 4.x and/or NKE
 - prepare your sendgrid token.
   - If you do not have one, create an account and get a token.
 - Upload the runbook  `blueprint/EG-prerequisites.json` in the `lab` project
 - Launch it
-- Upload the blueprint `blueprint/EG-EscapeGame.json` in the `lab` project (wARNING : Ensure you have launched the runbook first or you'll have problems)
+- Upload the blueprint `blueprint/EG-EscapeGame.json` in the `lab` project (WARNING : Ensure you have launched the runbook first or you'll have problems)
-- Update NUTANIX credential with password `nutanix/4u`
+  - Update NUTANIX credential with password `nutanix/4u` (in the credential menu)
-- Select cluster and primary Network
+  - Select cluster and primary Network (click on the `GAME` white square first)
 - Launch it

 !!
 IMPORTANT !!
 Known Issues :